Dark Matter annihilation energy output and its effects on the high-z IGM: DM annihilation energy output

-We show also the clumpiness factors $C(z)$ obtained by \cite{CLS}, in {Figure 5}, using different line-styles.
+We show also the clumpiness factors $C(z)$ obtained by \cite{CLS}, in Figure 5, using different line-styles.
 The two sets of curves can be readily compared as the definitions of the clumpiness factors are the same.
 There are, however, differences in the methods for computing them.
 In particular, \cite{CLS} compute the halo mass function using the P-S theory, starting from an analytic fit to $\sigma(M,z)$, and then consider that substructure and sub-substructure follow a pure power-law mass function with exponent $-2$.
-We refer the reader to the authors for further detail about their computation procedure.
-In general, it can be seen that we predict less clumpiness than the authors at low redshift, but { comparable} clumpiness than the authors at high redshift.
-This can be understood because the authors also include sub-substructure (sub-subhaloes within subhaloes), that may be more important near redshift zero, but we include adiabatic compression (and they do not), which may be important at higher redshifts than substructure, but low enough so that { the presence of haloes with $M>M_{crit}$ is not disfavoured by the redshift dependence of the halo mass function, and at higher redshifts, by the free-streaming mass}.
+In general, it can be seen that we predict less clumpiness at low redshift, but comparable clumpiness at high redshift.
+The lower clumpiness predicted with respect to \cite{CLS} at low redshift can be understood because they also include sub-substructure (sub-subhaloes within subhaloes), which significantly enhances the annihilation output of the most massive haloes once they are already formed.
+Also, at intermediate redshift, our inclusion of adiabatic contraction increases our clumpiness signal, compensating for the lack of sub-substructure.
+At higher redshift, the contributions from both the substructure (and sub-substructure) and the adiabatic contraction are expected to be negligible, and therefore, any remaining difference would only be due to the use of slightly different prescriptions for computing the halo mass function.

 We do not include Sommerfeld enhancement in our calculations, because it is highly dependent on unknown physics (the mass of the new force carrier and the resulting potential, as well as the physical scenarios in which this new force could arise), however, its effect is to directly modify $<\sigma v>$ by a constant factor.
 As we already mentioned in the Introduction, the presence of Sommerfeld enhancement is controversial and not supported by all observational evidence.